landlab/landlab/docs/install.rst

 .. _landlab-install_with_anaconda:

-Installing Using using Anaconda  - Recommended Method
+Installing Landlab Using using Anaconda  - Recommended Method
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++

 This should work for Anaconda users with Windows 7, Mac OS 10.6+, or Ubuntu Linux (only the latest version has been tested).